-The climatological trend of the distribution of SHL intensities has been analyzed using the seasonal probability distribution function (pdf) [Fig7-a), f)] of the SHL box-averaged T850 (used as the proxy of the SHL intensity) over the JJAS period at June lead time 0 (i.e. the initialization of the model was made on the 1st June).
-The analysis of seasonal T850 shows a high variability in ERA5 and the presence of a decadal warming trend during the 2005° both over central SHL location and Sahara [Fig7-a), g)].
-The high inter-annual variability of the SHL seen in ERA5 is under-estimated by SEAS5 and MF7.
-Using raw outputs of the seasonal forecast models, SEAS5 tends to represent much better than MF7 the distribution the SHL intensities over the Sahara [Fig7-a), c), d) and g), i), j)].
+The climatological trend of the distribution of SHL intensities has been analyzed using the seasonal probability distribution function (pdf) (Fig. 7a, f) of the SHL box-averaged T850 (used as the proxy for the SHL intensity) over the JJAS period at June lead time 0 (i.e., the initialization of the model was made on 1 June).
+The analysis of seasonal T850 shows a high variability in ERA5 and the presence of a decadal warming trend from 2005-2016 over both the central SHL location and the Sahara (Fig. 7a, g).
+The high interannual variability in the SHL seen in ERA5 is underestimated by SEAS5 and MF7.
+Using raw outputs of the seasonal forecast models, SEAS5 tends to represent much better than MF7 the distribution the SHL intensities over the Sahara (Fig. 7a, c, d and g, i, j).
 Another specificity of MF7 is its slightly larger ensemble spread.
-SEAS5 seems to underestimate the warming trends present in ERA5 during the 2005°, an overestimation of this trend is observed with MF7 [FigS10]; this behavior in the seasonal forecast models is present both over central SHL box and Sahara.
-By using this type of visualization (Heatmap which is a graphical representation of data where values are depicted by color), it is possible to assess the intensity of the climatological trend with respect to the intra-seasonal variability [Fig8].
-The inter-annual variability of the SHL anomalies distribution in the seasonal forecast models is too far from ERA5 but some characteristics are captured by the models (e.g. the increase of the frequency of anomalies in ERA5 during the 2000s).
-We observed high frequencies in the SHL anomalies distribution at inter-annual time scale for MF7 and SEAS5 with more intense values over the Sahara [Fig8-b), c), g), h)].
-To focus more on the evolution of the tails of the distribution (i.e. the warmest and coldest T850), the anomaly of the pdf of temperature is provided in supplementary materials [Fig87].
-An increase of the occurrence of the warmest temperature is observed in SEAS5 and MF7 during the 2010s.
-MF7 tends to overestimate the inter-annual variability of the coldest and warmest temperature distribution, and SEAS5 exhibits an overall trend with some features close to ERA5.
-Despite the fact that seasonal models tend to capture some characteristics of the SHL variability, large differences are observed in comparison with ERA5.
-These differences can be explained by systematic biases present in models, as well as approximations made during the models implementation (initial and boundary conditions, physical hypotheses, etc...).
-In order to improve the quality of the forecast, bias correction methods have been applied.
+SEAS5 seems to underestimate the warming trends present in ERA5 from 2005-2016, and an overestimation of this trend is observed with MF7 (Fig. S10); this behavior in the seasonal forecast models is present over both the central SHL box and the Sahara.
+By using this type of visualization (heatmap which is a graphical representation of data where values are depicted by color), it is possible to assess the intensity of the climatological trend with respect to the intraseasonal variability (Fig. 8).
+The interannual variability in the